 Just hit enter through all of the prompts.
-Don't type in a password, the entire point of this is to eliminate the need to use a password with github!
-Now, copy the contents of id_rsa.pub and paste the contents in a new key phere.
+Don't type in a password, the entire point of this is to eliminate the need to use a password with gitlab!
+Now, copy the contents of id_rsa.pub and paste the contents in a new key Phere.
 To test if this worked, run:

-\$ ssh git@github.com
+\$ ssh git@gitlab.com